Celtic on brink, Beale decisions, McGrath in focus

 It's the first weekend after the Scottish Premiership split into two for the final round of five fixtures.

-Celtic are a win away from the title, while second-top Rangers' manager Michael Beale has some big squad decisions to make, but there is intrigue at the bottom end of the table too.
+Celtic are a win away from the title, while second-placed Rangers' manager Michael Beale has some big squad decisions to make, but there is intrigue at the bottom end of the table too.

 Here's what to watch out for this weekend...